nyergler/nyergler.github.io/content/posts/2004-10-12-anatomy-of-a-sherlock-channel.md

 ---
 With the release of the [Creative Commons][1]  [Sherlock][2]  [channel][3] , it seems prudent to document some of the development process.
 The [Sherlock Developer Documentation][4]  implies that developing a channel is easy as pie.
 As a developer unfamiliar with the tools, I found the process any but straightforward.
 In retrospect certain things make sense now that I have a working model, but I’m still no expert.

-First, the sourcecode for the <span class="caps">CC</span> channel is available in <span class="caps">CVS</span> at the [<span class="caps">CC</span> Tools][5]  SourceForge.net project.
+First, the sourcecode for the CC channel is available in CVS at the [CC Tools][5]  SourceForge.net project.
 The module is named **sherlock**.
 This may serve as a good jumping off point for someone looking for a working example.

 Second, the process involved in developing a Sherlock channel consists of a few distinct steps.
 Your interface is built using Interface Builder, and consists of a single View.
 The actual code consists of scripts written in either JavaScript, [XQuery][6]  or both.
 Events (at least as I know them) are called Triggers, and usually (at least in my code) consist of a piece of JavaScript which does some initial setup and then fires an XQuery script to do the actual scraping.

 Finally, things I wish I had known when I started writing my channel:

   * <p class="first">
-      When saving your <span class="caps">NIB</span> in Interface Builder, make sure you save it in either “Pre-10.2 Format” or “Both Formats (Pre/Post-10.2)”.
+      When saving your NIB in Interface Builder, make sure you save it in either “Pre-10.2 Format” or “Both Formats (Pre/Post-10.2)”.
 If you save it in “10.2 and Later Format” Sherlock will refuse to load your channel.
     </p>

   * <p class="first">
-      XQuery has great <span class="caps">XML</span> dissection utilities, but has a really different paradigm than other programming languages.
-It can’t (so far as I can tell) read directly from the Datastore (which stores the values of the Interface widgets), so everything you need must be passed in as an <tt class="docutils literal">input</tt>.
+      XQuery has great XML dissection utilities, but has a really different paradigm than other programming languages.
+It can’t (so far as I can tell) read directly from the Datastore (which stores the values of the Interface widgets), so everything you need must be passed in as an `input`.
 Anything you need to set needs to be returned in the dictionary.
     </p>

   * <p class="first">